 Red Sox get 10 hits in a row in 15-2 rout of White Sox

+But the Brewers were far from done.
+Eric Thames drew a leadoff walk from Chris Flexen (0-2), who then got Mike Moustakas to fly out to center.
+Flexen, just recalled from Triple-A Syracuse earlier in the day, walked Grandal and Travis Shaw to load the bases for Braun.
+The Brewers’ longest-tenured hit a sharp grounder past first baseman Pete Alonso and into right field, scoring the tying and winning runs.

+Miller Park, which opened in 2001, had two previous 17-inning games: in 2003 and 2015.
+Both teams used eight pitchers and all of their position players in this one.

-CHICAGO (AP) — The Boston Red Sox strung together 10 straight hits against White Sox left-hander Manny Bañuelos, ending one hit shy of the major league record during a nine-run third inning in a 15-2 rout of Chicago on Saturday night.
+CHICAGO (AP) — The Boston Red Sox strung together 10 straight hits against White Sox left-hander Manny Bañuelos, ending one hit shy of the major league record during a nine-run third inning in a rout of Chicago.

 Bañuelos (2-1) retired his first eight batters before Christian Vázquez opened Boston’s two-out rally with a single.
 Xander Bogaerts, Michael Chavis and Eduardo Núñez each homered, Mookie Betts and J.D.
 Martinez had RBI doubles, and Vázquez capped the streak with another single before White Sox manager Rick Renteria pulled Bañuelos with a 9-1 deficit.
 Carson Fulmer replaced Bañuelos and interrupted the hit parade by walking Andrew Benintendi.
 Betts flew out to right to end the inning after 14 batters.